LIN3S/CS/README.md

 * Checks the code quality of Javascript files with [ESLint][7].

 > This library is very focused to use as pre-commit hook so, this is the reason of [Git][11] PHP class exists.
-The checkers only check the files that they are going to commit, except PHP-CS-Fixer and PHP-Formatter.
-Apart of the checking, they fix PHP files so, the command affects to all the files that accomplish the requirements.
+The checkers only validate the files that they are going to commit.

 ## Prerequisites
 [LIN3S][1]'s CS is a PHP console application so, it requires [PHP][2] itself.
 Apart of it, this library has the